Certora/Documentation/docs/prover/approx/hashing.md

   - the gap between `hash(x)` and `hash(y)` is large enough that every additive term `hash(x) + i` that occurs in the program is also distinct from `hash(y)`.

-## Modeling the Keccak Function (bounded case)

-The Certora Prover models the Keccak hash function as an arbitrary function that is _injective with large gaps_.
-That means that if `x != y` then `hash(x) != hash(y)`, but also that for all additive offsets `i` that actually occur in the program `hash(x) + i != hash(y)`.

-Also note that the initial storage slots are reserved, i.e., we make sure that no hash value ends up colliding with slots 0 to 10000.
+Furthermore, the initial storage slots are reserved, i.e., we make sure that no hash value ends up colliding with slots 0 to 10000.

 These constraints are enough for the solidity storage model to work as expected.
 However when hashes are compared, they might show different behavior from the